Push System vs. Pull System in Manufacturing Management

 Although traditional material requirements planning (MRP I) can be regarded as a push system that acts according to a master production schedule that is based on forecasts, today’s manufacturing resource planning systems (MRP II) can also complement pull systems.

 As the data integration ability of modern cloud-based software systems sets a basis for real-time management of all aspects of the business, modern MRP systems can check material availability and schedule both production and purchases as soon as a customer order is received.
-The consumption of stock items is reflected in the system, production activities and WIP inventory are tracked.
+The consumption of stock items is reflected in the system, production activities and WIP inventory are tracked, as are dozens of business metrics.
 The visual cues of a Kanban system are therefore just transformed into digital signals, with the software dictating the flow of information.

 That means modern ERP/MRP systems can be utilized as a business management tool in both push and pull systems, as well as in the hybrid push-pull system.